Moth-Eye Anti-Reflective Coating

 When light enters another medium from one medium, if the refractive indexes of the two mediums are different, the light will reflect and refract at the interface of the two mediums.
 As the refractive index difference between the two media is greater, the interface reflectivity R is greater.
 Reflectance R=[(n1-n2)/(n1+n2)]2

-※When light enters glass from air, the refractive index of air isnair=1,the refractive index of glass inglass=1.5,and its interface reflectivity R=(0.5/2.5)2=0.04=4%, so when light enters glass from air, there will be 4% of the light is reflected.
+※When light enters glass from air, the refractive index of air isnair=1,the refractive index of glass inglass=1.5,and its interface reflectivity R=(0.5/2.5)2=0.04=4%, so when light enters glass from air, 4% of the light is reflected.

 1. Utilize the characteristics of reflectance change and wavelength-dependent characteristics caused by surface structure and shape of the material surface fluctuations.